DAY 1 OF AFRICAN SENIOR CHAMPIONSHIP

 Udaya wrapped up her championship appearance with a 23.67 second run.
 This placed her 6th overall in the women’s 200m race.

 The big news of the day was Matadi’s 3rd place finish in the finals.
 Liberia owes a big congrats to Matadi,who brought us a Bronze medal with a 20.55 finish in the men’s 200m finals.

 CONGRATS to the Liberian Track & Field Team.
 We are watching and cheering you on as you prepare for Rio.

-Every four years, the Confederation of African Athletics (CAA) hosts the athletic championship.
+Every two years, the Confederation of African Athletics (CAA) hosts the athletic championship.
 This year it was held in Durban, South Africa.
 Two-time Liberian Olympian Sayon Cooper leads the Liberian Track & Field Team as head coach.

 *This story was edited to reflect the African Senior Athletics Championship is hosted every two years, not four.